 Sinus diseases affect about 37 million people per year in the U.S.

 The sinuses in the bones around the lips, nose, cheeks, and forehead are hollow recesses.
-They are filled with mucous membranes that typically produce fluid (mucus), which helps to trap any debris.
+They are filled with mucous membranes that typically produce fluid (mucus), which helps trap debris.
 Hair-like cilia cells line the membranes and brush through the mucus, which usually flows into the nasal passages and is swallowed throughout the day.
 Sinusitis, also known as sinus infection sinusitis, is an inflammation of the sinus lining caused by infections or allergens.
-This condition can lead to blockage and infection in the sinuses, resulting in symptoms such as congestion, facial pain, pressure, and a runny nose.
+This condition can lead to blockage and infection in the sinuses, resulting in congestion, facial pain, pressure, and a runny nose.
+A diagnosis of a sinus infection involves a thorough examination of symptoms and specialized tests.

 Understanding Sinusitis